vanessa-kang/tp/docs/DeveloperGuide.md

 __Extensions__

 - 1a.
-User did not specify a module code while viewing details of a module.
+User did not specify a module code while searching for a module.
   - 1a1.
-PlanNUS shows an error message.
+PlanNUS shows a _missing parameter_ error message.
     Use case ends.